ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 }
 ```

 The `login()` and `logout()` methods define, respectively, the start and end of the session.
-When a user logs in, the request will be intercepted and handled automatically by Luthier-CI, so that in our controller we only have to show a view with the login form:
+When a user logs in, the request will be intercepted and handled automatically by Luthier CI, so that in our controller we only have to show a view with the login form:

 ```php
 public function login()